xygroup/uWebSockets/README.md

 <div align="center"><img src="logo.png"/></div>
 `µWS` is one of the most lightweight, efficient & scalable WebSocket server implementations available.
 It features an easy-to-use, fully async object-oriented interface and scales to millions of connections using only a fraction of memory compared to the competition.
-While performance and scalability are two of our top priorities, we consider security, stability and standards compliance more important.
+While performance and scalability are two of our top priorities, we consider security, stability and standards compliance paramount.
 License is zlib/libpng (very permissive & suits commercial applications).

 * Autobahn tests [all pass](http://htmlpreview.github.io/?https://github.com/alexhultman/uWebSockets/blob/master/autobahn/index.html).
 * Linux, OS X & Windows support.